JSimoni42/resume/src/resume.md

 :::
 - Drove marketing funnel engagement by developing & deploying a web app that demonstrates the value of branded calling.
 - Increased our team's deployment velocity by removing manual steps from our team's deployment pipeline & building a staging environment.
-- Expanded our application's deployment options by developing an Android app to record an incoming call.
+- Expanded application deployment options by developing an Android app that records an incoming call.
 - Increased the scalability and resiliency of our physically-hosted application by searching for and integrating with a cloud-hosted provider.
-- Mentored a summer intern, coaching them through technical hurdles while providing them with a variety of challenges to fuel their growth.
+- Improved observability across our team's applications by adding a distributed metrics and logging pipeline.
-- Improved observability across our team's stack by adding distributed metrics and logging.
+- Served as primary technical mentor for a summer intern; created an internship project and met regularly to discuss technical challenges.

 ### Tavour (Craft Beer)
 :::div{.job-header}
 #### Senior Software Engineer
 ##### May 2021 - Sep 2021
 :::
-- Dropped barriers to re-engagement by adding support for Single Sign-On to the flagship mobile application.
+- Increased customer acquisition funnel by adding support for Single Sign-On to the flagship mobile application.
 - Increased synchronization between engineering and product orgs by automating iOS test builds within a PR.

 ### Curalate / Bazaarvoice (Social Media / E-Commerce)